polkadot-js/docs/docs/substrate/errors.md

 ### BelowSubsistenceThreshold
 - **interface**: `api.errors.contracts.BelowSubsistenceThreshold.is`
 - **summary**:    Performing the requested transfer would have brought the contract below  the subsistence threshold.
-No transfer is allowed to do this in order to allow  for a tombstone to be created.
-Use `seal_terminate` to remove a contract without  leaving a tombstone behind.
+No transfer is allowed to do this.
+Use `seal_terminate`  to recover a deposit.

 ### CodeNotFound
 - **interface**: `api.errors.contracts.CodeNotFound.is`